 The Center leads the worker health and safety training programs in New Orleans with partner organizations in Houston, TX; Detroit, MI; Pensacola, FL; and Savannah, GA.
 Under a cooperative agreement with the National Institute of Environmental Health Sciences (NIEHS), these training programs are currently administered by Texas Southern University (TSU) under the direction of Dr. Robert Bullard, Principal Investigator, TSU, and Dr. Beverly Wright, Co-Principal Investigator and Executive Director of the Deep South Center for Environmental Justice, Inc.

-Next training in January 2019 (You can register now for next year's training)
+Next training begins January 21, 2019 (Register now for next year's training)

 The Environmental Career Worker Training Program focuses on delivering comprehensive training to increase the number of disadvantaged and underrepresented minority workers in areas such as environmental remediation/restoration, construction, hazardous materials/waste handling and emergency response.

 BASIC SKILLSThe Basic Skills instruction provides trainees with the personal and interpersonal skills required to deal with the challenges of everyday life and to obtain and sustain employment.
 The ECWTP six-week basic skills training utilize a work-based learning curriculum.
 Classes include study skills, mathematics, an introduction to hazardous materials, computer basics, life skills, job readiness, and physical fitness.
 There is also a counseling component that provides students with problem intervention and assistance, in addition to information on a wide range of social services to aid them in achieving their educational and vocational goals.

 TECHNICAL TRAININGTechnical training can include the following components as required by the granting agency:

 Participants are fully certified in each technical segment completed satisfactorily and are provided OSHA workplace cards.
 The staff provides placement and career development assistance and continues to track the performance of both recent and past graduates.